OdinsPlasmaRifle/rummage/README.md

 The django server will be served on: http://localhost:8000

 ## Production

 This project can be run in production using docker.

 Ensure that you run docker as a non-root user who is part of the `docker` group.

-Also, update the `.env` file to have values appropriate for production usage.
+Also, update the `.env` file to contain production appropriate values and remove the following variables: `SKIP_TASK_QUEUE` and `DEBUG`.

 To run the docker containers, enter the following commands: